yfujit/new_years_card/README.md

-# Happy New Year 2024 !!!
+# Happy New Year 2025 !!!

 ## Concept
-The concept for this year's New Year's card is "Copilot."
+The concept for this year's New Year's card is "Move".
-All the code for this product has been written by AI.
+All the code and videos for this product has been created by AI.
 The two AI services used are as follows:
+- OpenAI
-- ChatGPT 4
+    - GPT 4o
-- Midjourney v6
+    - Sora

 May the AI be with you.